Recognizing the Signs of Emotional Abuse: Why Is My Husband Yelling at Me?

 I deliver care that is empathetic, compassionate and evidence-based.
 I take time to listen and to understand each person's unique needs.
 I aim to provide and maintain a safe, non-judgmental, holistic and supportive therapeutic environment.

-View Cory's ProfileSeeking Help: How to Protect Yourself from an Abusive Husband
+View Irina's ProfileSeeking Help: How to Protect Yourself from an Abusive Husband

 If you are experiencing verbal abuse, it’s important to prioritize your safety and seek help.
 There are resources available to help you escape abusive situations and regain control over your life.